**Alt Text:** A person is using a laptop, with virtual screens displaying digital profiles and checklists hovering above the keyboard.

 Many of today’s tech giants began as simple MVPs, like a humble seed growing into a towering oak.
 Consider these industry giants and their initial steps:

-1. Airbnb: Launched with a basic website and a couple of air mattresses—simplicity at its finest.
+1. Airbnb: Launched with a rudimentary website and a couple of air mattresses—simplicity at its finest.

 2. Dropbox: Initiated with a straightforward demo video, illustrating functionality over completeness.